WastedAccounts/goodadvice/README.md

-Welcome to the worst README.md.
-I'm working on it ..
+Welcome to the worst README in the world.
+I'm working on it ...

+0.0.8 Change log
+Changed session time out to be 48 instead of 2
+Pick Another Day calender on WOD page now loads that data on selection instead of requiring an additional button click Reformated WOD page to make it a little more compact

-goodadvice is a fitness tracking app.
+goodadvice is a fitness tracking app

-UX is still at MVP level cause I hate UX design

 Admins can create daily workouts that are accessible to users and guests.
 Those workouts are editable by admins as well.